4 Important Tips on Writing a Research Paper Title

 Tips for Writing an Effective Research Paper Title

-When writing a title in research, you can use the four criteria listed above as a guide.
+When writing a research title, you can use the four criteria listed above as a guide.
 Here are a few other tips you can use to make sure your title will be part of the recipe for an effective research paper:

 - Make sure your research title describes (a) the topic, (b) the method, (c) the sample, and (d) the results of your study.
 You can use the following formula: